hristog/hristog.github.io/src/entries/running_python_scripts_on_your_android_device.md

 $ pkg install python2
 ```

-Upon successful completion of the above steps, you should be able to access your Python scripts and
-other files from `$HOME/storage`.
+Upon successful completion of the above steps, you should be able to [access][termux_storage] your Python scripts and other files from `$HOME/storage`.

 # `pip` gotcha's